 Sompo International, a Bermuda domiciled holding company, is the parent company for the Group consisting of regulated and non-regulated companies.
-Sompo International was incorporated in Bermuda in March 2017 and is a wholly owned subsidiary of Sompo Holdings.
+Sompo International was incorporated in Bermuda in June 2002 and became a wholly owned subsidiary of Sompo Holdings in March 2017.